OpenBB-finance/OpenBB/website/content/platform/reference/corporate/moody.md

 ---
 title: moody
-description: "Explore and analyze the Moody Corporate Bond Index and Moody's Aaa and Baa investment bonds.
+description: Explore and analyze the Moody Corporate Bond Index and Moody's Aaa and Baa investment bonds.
 Find the performance, rating, and interest rate information.
-  Use the `moody()` function in Python to retrieve the data with customizable parameters."
+  Use the ``moody()`` function in Python to retrieve the data with customizable parameters.
 keywords:
 - Moody Corporate Bond Index
 - Moody's Aaa